TL;DR

 What is release planning?

-At its core, release planning is a structured process involving checklists, documentation, and workflows that ensure a software release is well-organized and runs smoothly.
+Release planning is a structured process involving checklists, documentation, and workflows that ensure a software release is well-organized and runs smoothly.
 It breaks down various components of a release and clearly defines each of them.

 If a release were your next trip to the Cayman Islands, release planning would be everything you do to ensure the trip is smooth and enjoyable.

-Sprint planning focuses on shorter releases that go on for about a week, or maybe two to three weeks.
-Release planning, on the other hand, focuses on longer releases that span across more than four weeks or even a couple of months.
+Release planning, on the other hand, focuses on longer releases that span more than four weeks, or even up to a couple of months.
+It’s long-term and more strategic.

 As project management has evolved, release planning has also evolved significantly within Agile frameworks.
 It’s an integral part of common Agile methodologies like Scrum and Kanban.